eric-s-raymond/aicodeguide/README.md

 ## Introduction

-The way we interact with computers and code them is changing.
+The way we interact with computers and write code for them is changing.
 And it's a profound change: on the tools we use, the way we code and think about software products and systems.